trigram-mrp/fractureiser/README.md

 ## New C2 (`107.189.3.101`)

 The new C2 came with a deobfuscated stage3, accidentialy pushed by the looks of it.

 After, the upload URI was changed to a Stage4, which is `SkyRage` the blackspigot malware.

-The new C2 is hosted on BuyVM, please make sure to report it if you know anyone working there.

 ## Other Stuff
 *The only official channel run by the same team that wrote this writeup*  is [#cfmalware on EsperNet IRC](https://webchat.esper.net/?channels=cfmalware) — we do not have a Discord.
 You may join the channel if you wish — due to an influx of new users we've set the channel +m, you will need permission to speak. **Joining an IRC channel will expose your IP address.**

-IRC logs: ~~TODO~~ Done: [Discord #irc-logs](https://discord.gg/serverscanning), NOTE: This discord is unrelated, if you are here just to read logs please do not chat about the actual situation here.
+IRC logs: TODO

 The main payload server ~~is~~ *was* (got taken down) hosted on Serverion, a company based in the Netherlands.